mertkav/AutomationCaseAmazon/README.md

 - Task1 is the answer of the first question.

-- The second second one is Pytest that includes the amazon website automation test case.
+- Pytest docment includes the amazon website automation test case.
 PyTest is the testing tool that I used.
 There are three cases first one is the checking source.
 The second one is testing whether the searching items loaded successfully.
 The third one is the quit and close.
   The user should change the directory of the document to run it.
   The user should go preferences ---> python integrated tools -----> default test runner should be selected pytest and pytest package should be installed.
 The user open test_amazon.py in terminal and execute `pytest test_amazon.py`